MoamenMetwali/apps-catalogue/README.md

     Setup MySQL by following the instructions provided on the website.
     Clone the Github repository to your local machine: git clone (https://github.com/MoamenMetwali/apps-catalogue.git) Locate the database file in the repository (.sql file).
-    Open MySQL and create a new database.
+    Open MySQL and create a new database..
     Import the database file into the new database.